survivejs/webpack-book/manuscript/developing/02_webpack_dev_server.md

 ![Error overlay](images/error-overlay.png)

+T> If you want even better output, consider [error-overlay-webpack-plugin](https://www.npmjs.com/package/error-overlay-webpack-plugin) as it shows the origin of the error better.

 ## Enabling Hot Module Replacement

 Hot Module Replacement is one of those features that set webpack apart.
 Implementing it requires additional effort on both server and client-side.
 The *Hot Module Replacement* appendix discusses the topic in greater detail.
 If you want to integrate HMR to your project, give it a look.
 It won't be needed to complete the tutorial, though.